Percentage Calculator

 How to use

-- Choose a mode: X% of Y, what percent X is of Y, or percent change between two values.
+- Pick the mode that matches your question: X% of Y, what percent X is of Y, or percent change from an old value to a new value.

 Examples